nkabbara/nkabbara.github.io/docs/how-are-you.md

 things a step further. **You may experiment with actively summoning a self that is suitable for a specific situation you're in.**

-An aqaintance of mine is an engineer that works on projects that impact millions of users.
+An acquaintance of mine is an engineer that works on projects that impact millions of users.
-At times, he has to perform mission ciritlca tasks while a dozen colleagues are watching every step he's taking.
+At times, he has to perform mission critical tasks while a dozen colleagues are watching every step he's taking.
 He said that these situations always start with the wrong self in charge.
 It's usually the Professional Self that wants to maintain a certain image, or the Over Cautions Self enumerating in his ear all the bad things that could happen.
 He said